Row Escalates Between Twitter And India Over Blocking Accounts - UrduPoint

 "In keeping with our principles of defending protected speech and freedom of expression, we have not taken any action on accounts that consist of news media entities, journalists, activists, and politicians," the San Francisco-headquartered company said.

 "To do so, we believe, would violate their fundamental right to free expression under Indian law."
-But the firm nevertheless said several accounts had already been "permanently suspended", while some others had been blocked but only "within India".
+The firm added that several accounts had already been "permanently suspended", while others had been blocked but only "within India".

+The Ministry of Electronics and Information Technology said Twitter had "unwillingly, grudgingly and with great delay complied with the substantial parts of the order".

+The ministry's secretary, Ajay Prakash Sawhney, who met virtually with Twitter executives Wednesday, said the platform reacted differently to the farmers' assault of a historic fort in Delhi in late January and the storming of the US Capitol -- by siding with "those who... provoke disturbance to public order" in India.

+The secretary also stressed that "freedom of expression is not absolute" and is subject to public order interests under India's constitution.

-Twitter's response comes as a tussle intensifies between India's authorities and social media services.
+- 'Need for transparency' - Twitter's response comes as a tussle intensifies between India's authorities and social media services in the world's biggest democracy.

+Members of India's ruling Bharatiya Janata Party (BJP) and its supporters regularly brand their critics traitors, propagandists and "anti-nationals".

+Senior BJP politicians, including the party's national general secretary B.L.
+Santhosh, tweeted Wednesday that the platform "can't have your own rules" and had to follow Indian law.

 Local media reported that New Delhi has accused Twitter of bias, saying its chief executive, Jack Dorsey, had liked tweets by celebrities supporting the farmer protests.